sara-nl/prace_advanced_mpi_openmp/README.md

 - Jacobi solver: https://github.com/sara-nl/prace_jacobi
 - MPI topologies and domain decomposition: https://github.com/sara-nl/prace_topologies

-The main branch of every repository contains the original "tamplate" code.
+The main branch of every repository contains the original "template" code.
 The additional branches are named by days and correspond to the final state of the code achieved on a particular day.